karkman/MMB-901_Metagenomics/Practicals/README.md

 ## Introduction

 On this course we will use a subset from a publicly available human gut metagenomic sequencing data from fecal microbiota transplantation (FMT) study: [Wilson, B.C., Vatanen, T., Jayasinghe, T.N. _et al._ Strain engraftment competition and functional augmentation in a multi-donor fecal microbiota transplantation trial for obesity.
 Microbiome 9, 107 (2021)](https://doi.org/10.1186/s40168-021-01060-7).
+There is also a 4-year follow-up study, if you're interested: [Long-term health outcomes in adolescents with obesity treated with faecal microbiota transplantation: 4-year follow-up](https://www.nature.com/articles/s41467-025-62752-4).

 Using read-based and assembly-based approaches, we will study the human gut microbiome.
 With read-based approach we will determine the taxonomic composition of one donor microbiome (female super-donor DF16) and compare to those the taxonomic composition of the recipient microbiomes taken at baseline and at 6, 12 and 26 weeks after the FMT.
 With assembly based approach, we will use [anvi'o](anvio.org) to construct metagenome-assembled genomes (MAGs) from the donor samples.
 Then we will assees the strain engrafment of selected strains in a selected set of recipients.